 Using the Chart to Target Donors

-Click a dollar value or a number of donations to highlight a row or column.
-You’ll see the grey box in the corner with a breakdown of the total number of donors represented in the chart as compared to the amount of donors you’ve selected.
+To select a custom set of data, drag your mouse and draw a box around your desired donors.
+The gray box in the upper right-hand corner will show a breakdown of the total number of donors in the chart compared to the number of donors you’ve selected.

-Then simply click “Download selected” in the upper right-hand corner, and you’ll have a CSV of those donors you want to target.
+Then simply click “Download selected,” and you’ll have a CSV of those donors you want to target!